Ketel Marte Player Props: Diamondbacks vs. Braves

 Ketel Marte At The Plate

-- Marte has 10 doubles, four triples, eight home runs and 16 walks while hitting .278.
+- Marte is batting .274 with 10 doubles, four triples, eight home runs and 17 walks.

-- Among the qualified hitters in MLB play, he ranks 45th in batting average, 76th in on-base percentage, and 51st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.